MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/routes-operations.md

 [![Route network](./media/routes-and-operations-2-route-network.png)](./media/routes-and-operations-2-route-network.png)

 > [!NOTE]
-> -   Each operation can have only one successor operation, and the whole route must end in a single operation.
+> -   Each operation can have only one successor operation, and the entire route must end in a single operation.
-> -   There is no guarantee that multiple operations that have the same successor operation (for example, operations 30 and 40 in the preceding illustration) will actually be run in parallel.
+> -   This does not ensure that multiple operations that have the same successor operation (for example, operations 30 and 40 in the preceding illustration) will actually be run in parallel.
 The availability and capacity of resources might put constraints on the way that operations are scheduled.
 > -   You can't use 0 (zero) as the operation number.
 That number is reserved and is used to specify that the last operation in the route has no successor operation.

 ### Parallel operations